faizal-siddiqui/Lynx/README.md

-# Getting Started with Create React App
+# Lynx.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is created using React and Chakra Ui.

 ## Available Scripts